Skip to main content

 export default ClassGreeting;

-• Syntax: The functional component is a plain function.
-The class component requires the class keyword, extends React.Component, and a render() method.
+• Syntax: Functional is a plain function; class requires class keyword, extends React.Component, and a render() method.

 // components/Counter.jsx